Maximilian Häberle

 Previously, I obtained a bachelor's and a master's degree in physics at the University of Heidelberg.
 During my undergraduate studies I spent time at the European Southern Observatory in Chile and the Space Telescope Science Institue in Baltimore, USA.

-My research focuses on observational studies of globular clusters.
-For this I use various telescopes and instruments to obtain high-precision proper motion measurements of the individual stars in the cluster and to understand their dynamics.
+My research focuses on observational studies of globular clusters and the search for intermediate-mass black holes in their centers.
+For this, I use various telescopes and instruments to obtain high-precision proper motion measurements of the cluster's individual stars and to understand their dynamics.